094459/newsletter-oss-projects/README.md

 **terraform-aws-vulne-soldier**

 [terraform-aws-vulne-soldier](https://aws-oss.beachgeek.co.uk/47f) is a new project from Victor Omolayo that provides an AWS EC2 vulnerability remediation tool designed to automate the process of patching nodes managed by AWS Systems Manager.
 He has put together a blog post, [vulne-soldier: AWS EC2 Vulnerability Remediation Tool](https://aws-oss.beachgeek.co.uk/47g) that provides more detail on the project and background as to why he created it as well as how to get started. (#206)

+**threat-designer**

+[threat-designer](https://aws-oss.beachgeek.co.uk/4d7)  is a GenerativeAI application designed to automate and streamline the threat modelling process for secure system design.
+Harnessing the power of large language models (LLMs), it analyzes system architectures, identifies potential security threats, and generates detailed threat models.
+By automating this complex and time-intensive task, Threat Designer empowers developers and security professionals to seamlessly incorporate security considerations from the earliest stages of development, enhancing both efficiency and system resilience.
+Check out the README as it has more detail, including sample screen shots of what you can expect. (#210)

 **validate-aws-policies**